 Control house

-Nowadays, the control house is one of the main parts in every modern HV switchyard and substation.
+Nowadays, the control house is one of the main parts of every modern HV switchyard and substation.
 Why?
-Simply, because substations have grown in complexity and equipment such as circuit breakers, switch disconnectors, CT, VTs and others must be controlled, monitored and protected from some common point in the field.
+Simply, because substations have grown in complexity and equipment such as circuit breakers, switch disconnectors, CT, VTs, and others must be controlled, monitored, and protected from some common point in the field.

-That’s why substation needs a control house.
+That’s why the substation needs a control house.
 In short.

 For small distribution substations, this equipment can usually be contained in weatherproof enclosures or control cabinets.
 For larger substations, separate equipment housing is necessary.